-An evaluation form is completed and a copy is provided to all stakeholders in the process including EHSRM (fire safety management), University Police (response), and the Director of Housing and Residence Life (evacuation).
-In the event that any aspect of the process is not adhered to (e.g. total time to exit), the drill is conducted again at a later time to ensure that all respective systems are in place.
+An evaluation form is completed, and a copy is provided to all stakeholders in the process including EHSRM (fire safety management), University Police (response), and the Director of Housing and Residence Life (evacuation).
+If any aspect of the process is not adhered to (e.g., total time to exit), the drill is conducted again later to ensure that all respective systems are in place.